-The seawater pools and thalassotherapy centres made the renew of the town The Concurrence Beach opening help the city to become a seaside resort in the 18th century.
+The seawater pools and thalassotherapy centres made the renew of the town.
+The Concurrence Beach opening help the city to become a seaside resort in the 18th century.

 Minimes beach is a large and beautiful beach.
 The beach is ideal for families.
 It is also a beach for sportsmen and women, with all kinds of water activities: sailing, stand up paddle, kayak, jet ski, towed buoy.

-From here you can see on the replica of the Phare du bout du monde (according to Jules Vernes’s story), Fort Boyard (French TV records a TV show here) and the Ré and Oléron islands!
+From here, you can see on the replica of the Phare du bout du monde (according to Jules Vernes’s story), Fort Boyard (French TV records a TV show here) and the Ré and Oléron islands!

-After swimming, you will find many bars and restaurants to enjoy a pancake or a waffle, eat ice cream, or have a drink on the terrace.
+After swimming, you will find many bars and restaurants to enjoy a pancake or a waffle, eat ice cream, or drink on the terrace.
 And for walkers people, there is a walk along the coast to the cliffs of the Pointe des Minimes.

 Links, Windward Islands, Dubronik, Africa, Tanna, Jaffna Sri Lanka